hkcys9990/C2000-Bootloader---DFU/README.md

 1. the compiled file format is .out and cannot directly applied on DFU, we need to convert to .txt.
 2. Copy the compiled .out file to a folder with hex2000.exe
    ![image](https://github.com/user-attachments/assets/544effbe-df7e-4cc5-b783-666263b92e29)
 3. Open the cmd in the same file location.
-Run “hex2000.exe –boot –sci8 –a –o <output file.txt> <input file.out>”
+Run “hex2000.exe –boot –sci8 –a –o "output file.txt" "input file.out"”
    ![image](https://github.com/user-attachments/assets/bf008e02-39a1-4242-be0b-981cd63403e3)
 4. Then, a txt file is generated.